dwave-examples/flow-shop-scheduling/README.md

 makespan improves the performance of the sampler; however, if the upper bound is too low then the sampler may fail to find a feasible solution.

-## Nonlinear Model Overview
+## Stride Model Overview
-The model for the nonlinear solver is constructed using the [flow shop scheduling generator](https://docs.dwavequantum.com/en/latest/ocean/api_ref_optimization/generators.html#dwave.optimization.generators.flow_shop_scheduling) provided in ``dwave-optimization``.
+The model for the Stride solver is constructed using the [flow shop scheduling generator](https://docs.dwavequantum.com/en/latest/ocean/api_ref_optimization/generators.html#dwave.optimization.generators.flow_shop_scheduling) provided in ``dwave-optimization``.